salaboy/pizza/README.md

 This repository contains a simple example for a Pizza Store application using Kubernetes, [Dapr](https://dapr.io), [Spring Boot](https://spring.io/projects/spring-boot) and [Testcontainers](https://testcontainers.com) to enable developers with an awesome developer experience.
 [You can find a Quarkus implementation of this application here (Thanks to @mcruzdev1!)](https://github.com/mcruzdev/pizza-quarkus)

-You can run this application on any Kubernetes cluster by following the step-by-step insturctions described in this document.
+You can run this application on any Kubernetes cluster by following the step-by-step instructions described in this document.
 You can also start each service using just Maven.

 ![Pizza Store](imgs/pizza-store.png)